splunk/vault-plugin-secrets-artifactory/README.md

 - Go: 1.6 or above
 - **Artifactory: 6.6.0** or above for API V2 support.
+- **Artifactory Pro or above is required** for the [API endpoints][artifactory-api-ref] used by this plugin.
+A license key will be needed to spin up the full dev environment.
 - token with admin privileges to manage groups and permission targets and to create tokens

 ## Getting Started